 - Don’t wait too long to make your move.
-After two or three messages, you have a sense of the other person’s interest.
-Don’t say anything self-defeating such as, “I don’t suppose you’d like to meet up, would you?”
+After 2 or 3 messages, you have a sense of the other person’s interest.
+Don’t say anything self-defeating like, “I don’t suppose you’d like to meet up, would you?”

-Suggest something that’s easy and a low-level investment such as getting a coffee.
-You don’t have mutual friends to attest to how wonderful you are, and this person doesn’t even know what your voice sounds like.
+Suggest something that’s easy and a low investment like getting a coffee.
+You don’t have mutual friends to attest how wonderful you are, and this person doesn’t even know what your voice sounds like.
 You’re a total stranger!
 By making this easy for them, you’re not putting any pressure on them.
 This gives you major brownie points in their eyes.

-Once the other person confirms, give them two options to choose from (for example, Friday night or Saturday afternoon).
+Once the other person confirms, give them two options to choose from (i.e. Friday night or Saturday afternoon).
 This shows respect for their time and gets them more engaged in the conversation.

 Finally, send them your phone number “just in case something comes up” and ask for theirs as well.
 (Note: Obviously, only do this if you feel comfortable.)